American Funds Retirement Income Portfolio Series℠

 Interests in Capital Group’s U.S. Government Securities portfolios are not guaranteed by the U.S. government.

 The Retirement Income Portfolio Series' investment allocations may not achieve fund objectives, and adequate income through retirement is not guaranteed.
-There are expenses associated with the underlying funds in addition to fund-of-funds expenses.
-The funds’ risks are directly related to the risks of the underlying funds.
+The portfolios’ risks are directly related to the risks of the underlying funds.
 Payments consisting of return of capital will result in a decrease in an investor’s fund share balance.
 Higher rates of withdrawal and withdrawals during declining markets may result in a more rapid decrease in an investor’s fund share balance.
 Persistent returns of capital could ultimately result in a zero account balance.

 This content, developed by Capital Group, home of American Funds, should not be used as a primary basis for investment decisions and is not intended to serve as impartial investment or fiduciary advice.